The-Marcy-Lab-School-Assignments/full-stack-project-remix-troncosojose22/README.md

 **Workouts**

-- A logged-in user can see all of their workouts
+- A user can see all of their workouts
-- A logged-in user can create a new workout by entering a title
+- A user can create a new workout by entering a title
-- A logged-in user can edit a workout's title and duration
+- A user can edit a workout's title and duration
-- A logged-in user can mark a workout as complete
+- A user can mark a workout as complete
-- A logged-in user can delete a workout
+- A user can delete a workout
-- A logged-in user can view their completed workout history
+- A user can view their completed workout history

 **Exercises**

-- A logged-in user can add an existing exercise to a workout
+- A user can add an existing exercise to a workout
-- A logged-in user can create a new exercise and add it to a workout
+- A user can create a new exercise and add it to a workout
-- A logged-in user can remove an exercise from a workout
+- A user can remove an exercise from a workout

 ## Schema